nickmeldrum/get-sub-directories-node/README.md

-# get-sub-directories-node
+# list-subdirectories-node

-A simple function that allows you to pass in a path to a directory and it will return a string array of sub directories.
+A simple function that allows you to pass in a path to a directory and it will return a string array of subdirectories.

 ## Installation

-`yarn install get-sub-directories`
+`yarn install list-subdirectories`

 or

-`npm install get-sub-directories`
+`npm install list-subdirectories`

 ## Basic usage example

-The following code will log out a string array of sub directories for the current directory:
+The following code will log out a string array of subdirectories for the current directory:

 ```
-const getSubdirectories = require('get-sub-directories')
+const listSubdirectories = require('list-subdirectories')

-getSubdirectories('.').then(list => console.log(list))
+listSubdirectories('.').then(list => console.log(list))
 ```

 ## API

-### getSubDirectories method
+### listSubdirectories method

 This is the only method available in the library.
 It is the default export (there are no named exports.)